dogmatiq/.github/PULL_REQUEST_TEMPLATE.md

 BEFORE YOU SUBMIT A PULL REQUEST:

-- Read the contribution guidelines.
+- Read the contribution guidelines at https://github.com/dogmatiq/.github/CONTRIBUTING.md.
 - Know what you are submitting.
 - Review the entire diff line-by-line.
 If this is too hard, your PR is too big.
-- Add your changes to the CHANGELOG.md file.
-Add an [Unreleased] section at the top of the file if there isn't one already.

 ------------------------------------------------------------------------------->